Company Privacy Notice

 - To our professional advisers and insurers;

-- To competent public corporations, government authorities, HMRC and law enforcement as may be required by law, including regarding tax, national insurance labour, social security and similar matters;
+- To competent public corporations, government authorities, HMRC, NHS and law enforcement as may be required by law, including regarding tax, national insurance labour, social security, control of pandemic or similar matters;

 - To our carefully selected service providers appointed from time to time to provide services related to our organisation and under contract to us.
 Those service providers will be carefully selected and bound by appropriate contractual protections (such as to use appropriate measures to protect the confidentiality and security of personal data), where required by applicable data protection law;